thomasherbertoh/machine-learning-notes/Algorithms/K-Nearest Neighbour.md

   - '#Min-max-scaling'
   - '#underfitting'
   - '#overfitting'
+  - '#algorithm'
+  - '#algorithms'
+  - '#validation-set'
+  - '#cross-validation'
+  - '#features'
+  - '#Features'
+  - '#comparable'
+  - '#standardise'
+  - '#Minkowski'
+  - '#decision-boundaries'
+  - '#Decision-boundaries'
+  - '#feature'
+  - '#classification'
+  - '#Voronoi-diagram'
+  - '#Pre-processing'
+  - '#pre-processing'
+  - '#Classification'
+  - '#Curse-of-dimensionality'
+  - '#curse-of-dimensionality'
+  - '#Voronoi-diagrams'
-date updated: 2022-03-22 11:40
+date updated: 2022-03-22 14:00
 ---

 # K-Nearest Neighbour

-K-nearest neighbour ( #K-NN ) is a very simple ^[if not the simplest] machine learning algorithm.
+K-nearest neighbour ( #K-NN ) is a very simple ^[if not the simplest] machine learning #algorithm .
 It takes a [[Lazy vs. Eager Learning#Lazy Learning|lazy learning]] approach.

 ## Data Visualisation

 The inner workings of #K-NN  are easiest to understand when looking at how we can visualise the example data we're using to train our model.
-A simple way of doing this is to turn the features of our examples into numerical values, such that they can be plotted in $n$-dimensional space for $n$ features.
+A simple way of doing this is to turn the #features of our examples into numerical values, such that they can be plotted in $n$-dimensional space for $n$ #features .

-![[k-nn-data-visualisation.png]]^[In this example we've kept one of the features as a label to aid comprehension]
+![[k-nn-data-visualisation.png]]^[In this example we've kept one of the #features as a label to aid comprehension]

 ## How it works